meilisearch/documentation/guides/main_concepts/indexes.md

 Fields can have either or both or none of the following properties:

-- Searchable
-- Displayed

-The content of searchable fields is used by MeiliSearch to assess the relevancy of a document.
+- **Searchable**: The content of searchable fields is used by MeiliSearch to assess the relevancy of a document.
-Documents returned upon search contain only displayed fields.
+- **Displayed**: Documents returned upon search contain only displayed fields.

 Field properties can be modified in the [settings](/references/settings.md).